jackstirzaker/jackstirzaker.github.io/README.md

 # Repository
-The repository for hosting RightFirst website and Unbottle website/app components with versioning.
+The repository for hosting RightFirst website components with versioning.